CameronCSS/Data-Analysis/Exploratory data analysis/EDA # 3 Employee Turnover/README.md

 For instance.
 I put both the Age and the Monthly Income into buckets.
 There were so many unique values that viewing the data like that would be very messy and hard to understand.

-:arrow_down: Formula I used to put Age into buckets. :arrow_down:
+Formula I used to put Age into buckets.
 <br>

 ###### _You could also create a value table and use Vlookup to do this.
 I will show both ways_